viters/docs/app/layouts.md

 **Layout Options**

 - **Group By** — Select the Field used to define Item status.
 See below for details.
-- **Card Title** — Choose a Field to serve as a title on each Item.
+- **Card Title** — Choose the Field use to serve as the title for each kanban board.
 - **Card Text** — Choose a Field to display additional text on each Item.

 **Layout Options > Advanced**